gomorpheus/morpheus-docs/administration/policies/policies.rst

 Delayed Delete
   Delayed Delete Policies allow for soft deletion of Instances and Apps.
 Instead of deleting immediately, Instances and Apps with a Delayed Removal policy applied will be shutdown upon deletion request and hidden by default from the UI.
 The Instance/App will then be in ``Pending Removal`` status.
 Expiration
   Sets an expiration timeframe in days after which the Instance will be deleted.
 Extensions can be auto-approved or require approval immediately or after x amount of auto-extensions using Morpheus Approvals or an Approval Integration.
+See |morpheus| `Knowledge Base <https://support.morpheusdata.com/s/article/How-to-create-an-extensions>`_ for more information about Expiration policies
 File Share Storage Quota
   Sets a Storage Quota for File Share usage (in GB) to scoped User, Role, Tenant or Global.
 Hostname